 Net liability or net current liability position

 This is the first indicator most auditors check.
 Pull net assets from the balance sheet.
 If total liabilities exceed total assets, the indicator is present.
 For net current liabilities, compare current assets to current liabilities.
 A current ratio below 1.0 triggers the indicator.
-But the number alone isn’t the evaluation.
+The number alone is not the evaluation.
 A construction company with €12M in current liabilities and €10M in current assets (current ratio 0.83) might have a €15M committed credit facility drawn to only €3M.
 The indicator is present.
 The mitigating factor exists.
-Both go in the working paper.
+Both go in the WP.

-Use the going concern checklist to calculate the financial ratios and flag which indicators are triggered for your client’s specific figures.
+Use the ciferi ISA 570 going concern calculator to calculate the financial ratios and flag which indicators are triggered for your client’s specific figures.

 Inability to pay creditors on due dates